-In the table below, the line item for the adjustment between the Group financial statements and the Corporation financial statements arises due to an alignment of the accounting policies between the Group and its subsidiaries.
+In the table below, the Corporation Capital Adjustment Account remains unchanged at Group level.
+The adjustments for the Group financial statements arise due to an alignment of accounting policies between the Group and it's subsidiaries for assets not held in the Corporation.
 Under the Code, capital grants are recognised in the Comprehensive Income and Expenditure Statement and are then transferred to the Capital Adjustment Account (CAA) when utilised.
 No amortisation of grants or disposal of grants is recognised in the Comprehensive Income and Expenditure Statement.
 TfL's subsidiary companies account under full IFRS (rather than the Code) and are required to recognise deferred capital grants on the balance sheet and recognise grant amortisation in arriving at their retained earnings.
 An accounting policy alignment is performed on consolidation to recognise the grant receipts in the Comprehensive Income and Expenditure Statement (from where they are then transferred to the CAA).
 Equally, the amortisation and grant disposals are removed from the Comprehensive Income and Expenditure Statement and are shown in the CAA so that the total CAA adjustment is equal to the deferred capital grant carried in the subsidiaries' books.